5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Power_and_Sleep_Button_(SSDT-PWRB:SSDT-SLPB)/README.md

         }
     }
     ```
-**CAUTION:** When using the any of the included SSDTs, ensure that the PCI paths are consistent with the ones used in the original DSDT!
+:warning: **CAUTION:** When using the any of the included SSDTs, ensure that the PCI paths are consistent with the ones used in the original DSDT!